ivelum/landing/content/blog/why-you-shouldnt-start-with-a-mobile-app/index.md

 projects—start as a web app to iterate quickly and prove your idea, and build mobile apps later when the idea proves to be successful.

-## Ready to Start Smarter?
+## Bottom line

-For most new products, a web app is the fastest way to validate your idea and iterate.
-Mobile can come later—once there's traction.
+For most startups, a web app is the fastest way to validate the idea and iterate.
+Mobile can come later once there's traction.

-Some cases do justify starting with mobile: if you need deep device access, top-tier performance, or are entering a mobile-first space like messaging or gaming.
+Some cases do justify starting with mobile, though.
+If you need low-level device access, or the best performance possible, or are entering a mobile-first space like messaging or gaming—your startup could be one of those exceptions.

 Need help deciding?
 [Book a free consultation](/consultation) to discuss your project idea and get a plan specifically tailored to your needs.